-If you’re a mailer looking for an easy, free way to add digital campaign elements to your direct mail, then yes, you should be using the Informed Delivery program.
+If you’re a marketer looking for an easy, free way to add digital elements to your direct mail campaign, then yes, you should be using the Informed Delivery program.

-The U.S. Postal Service launched this e-mail-based service to provide people with a daily e-mail digest of the mail that is getting delivered to their home each day.
+The U.S. Postal Service launched this e-mail-based service to provide people with a daily e-mail digest of the mail that gets delivered to their home each day.
 The digest contains up to 10 scanned images of the address side of letter-class mail.
-In addition to the convenience that Informed Delivery provides registrants, the program is a boon for direct marketers because it offers a free additional customer touch point.
+In addition to the convenience that Informed Delivery provides its subscribers, the program is a boon for direct marketers because it offers a free additional customer touch point.

-With Informed Delivery, mailers have the option to add digital elements to the direct mail piece image that appears in the daily email digests.
+With Informed Delivery, marketers have the option to add digital elements to the scanned image that appears in the daily email digests.
 These digital elements include a target url and a custom supplemental image.

 Currently, 95% of Informed Delivery users open their daily digest every day or almost every day.
 Users now include 10.4 million households and 7.7 million email accounts.
 The USPS reports that 96% of users would recommend Informed Delivery to friends or colleagues.

 Informed Delivery is now available in almost all U.S. zip codes.
-Images for letters and postcards are provided in the digest, as well as for some flats.
+The daily emails include images of letters and postcards, as well as some flats.
 In cases where mailers elect to conduct a digital campaign, they can substitute a custom image for a flat image that does not get scanned.

 You can visit here to register for your Informed Delivery email digest.